-I am an associate researcher and educator at the Mammalian Ecology and Conservation Unit, Center for Veterinary Genetics, at the University of California, Davis.
-I combine field work and population genetic/genomics to address evolutionary and natural history questions in populations of wild animals.
+I am a Professional Researcher and Educator at the Mammalian Ecology and Conservation Unit, Center for Veterinary Genetics, at the University of California, Davis.
+I combine fieldwork and population genetic/genomics to address evolutionary and natural history questions in populations of wild animals.
 Much of this work is applied to the conservation of endangered species and populations.
 I am a member of the salt marsh harvest mouse group, a group comprising both research scientists and state and federal resource agencies, and dedicated to improving our understanding and the status of species.
 Currently I am managing projects on the blunt-nosed leopard lizard, giant kangaroo rat, and the salt marsh harvest mouse.